The Goodness of America

 In our discussion on the various topics and issues, it is worth reminding that everything is inter related in some way.
 For example, you cannot discuss the implication of illegal immigration without also relating the economic impact and the impact on our social welfare system.
 By the same token, you cannot discuss race relations without the mentioning of quotas and criminal justice system and profiling.

-Even the discussion on climate change cannot discussed without mentioning the energy and commerce and the free market system.
+Even the discussion on climate change cannot be addressed without mentioning the energy and commerce and the free market system.